The Promise

 ) : ViewModel()

-Twelve dependencies.
-Testing this requires constructing or mocking all twelve, even for a test that only cares about one use-case.
+10+ dependencies.
+Testing this requires constructing or mocking all 10+, even for a test that only cares about one use-case.
+The mock setup often dwarfs the actual test logic.

 With MediatorK the ViewModel has exactly one dependency: